Tonycodesnow/NationalParkSearch/README.md

 Our future development ideas are, first we would like to turn this into a mobile app.
 Extend to state and/or local parks.
 A more enhanced UI experience.
 We would also like to have a check-in/stickerbadge system for the most adventurous travelers.
 A lot more optoins to search for specfic activities.
 And theres much more room for even more improvements.

-Created by Sivan, Jose, Gokul, And Antonio
+Created by Sivan, Jose, Jason, Gokul, And Antonio